Start of Phillies-Braves Game 2 delayed by rain - WHIZ News

-ATLANTA (AP) — The start of Wednesday’s Game 2 of the NL Division Series between the Philadelphia Phillies and Atlanta Braves has been delayed by rain.
+ATLANTA (AP) — Game 2 of the NL Division Series between the Philadelphia Phillies and Atlanta Braves was scheduled to start nearly 3 hours late because of rain Wednesday.

+First pitch had been scheduled for 4:37 p.m.
+EDT, but it was pushed back as a thick line of storms meandered through the Atlanta area.

+Major League Baseball makes the call on whether a postseason game can be played.
+A break in the showers was expected, leading to a new projected start time of 7:30 p.m.

 “I think general consensus is that we will not start a game unless we feel like we can finish it,” Phillies manager Rob Thomson said.
 “We’re not looking for delays.
 I don’t think anybody is — the Braves, us, Major League Baseball.
 If there’s a window there, we’ll go.”

 Philadelphia won Game 1 7-6 on Tuesday.
-The best-of-five series is set to resume with Game 3 in Philadelphia on Friday.
+The best-of-five series is set to move to Philadelphia on Friday for Game 3.
 Thursday is a scheduled off day.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports